cnrv/fpga-rocket-chip/README.md

 `git clone -b nexys4-demo --recursive https://github.com/cnrv/fpga-rocket-chip`

-There are several dirs in the repo:
+There are several folders in the repo:

-- **constraints**, **verilog**, **firmware** - those are sources that we will use to build Vivado project and FPGA configration file, namely, mcs.
-Firmware contains the SDloader program (firmware.hex) that load elf image into DDR, functioning as a FSBL, and it will be burned into BRAM_64K.
+- **constraints**, **verilog**, **firmware** - These are sources that we will use to build the Vivado project and the FPGA configration file, namely, mcs.
+Firmware contains the SDloader program (firmware.hex) which loads an elf image into DDR, functioning as an FSBL.
+It will be burned into BRAM_64K.
 - **riscv-pk** - a modified version of [riscv/riscv-pk](https://github.com/riscv/riscv-pk) repo.
 BBL together with linux kernel will be put into SDcard and get loaded to DDR by FSBL. **NOTICE:** We implant the DTB into the bbl and slightly change the uart driver.
-Generally DTB should be located in the firmware, but for debugging convenience (it is time-consuming to change the firmware and reburn it into FPGA), I put it just inside the bbl.
+Generally DTB should be located in the firmware but, for debugging convenience (it is time-consuming to change the firmware and reburn it into FPGA), I put it just inside the bbl.
 DTS is located at riscv-pk/build.
 - **rocket-chip** - a modified version of [freechipsproject/rocket-chip](https://github.com/freechipsproject/rocket-chip) repo.
-We changed the Bootrom (TLBootrom)  content, so that the cpu can jump to BRAM_64K once it is powerd on.
+We change the Bootrom (TLBootrom) content, so that the CPU can jump to BRAM_64K once it is powerd on.
-- **pics** - pictures for this markdown file
+- **pics** - pictures for this markdown file.
-- in the following part of this guide, path starting with "**/**" refers to path under this repo, fpga-rocket-chip.
+- in the following parts of this guide, path starting with "**/**" refers to path under this repo, fpga-rocket-chip.

 Besides, you also need to download the following repos: